The Astrophysics Data System Logo astrophysics data system

 2. Go the My Account drop down and select ADS Libraries.
 Press the Create a library button.

-a screenshot of the ads search results interface showing the ads libraries button
+a screenshot of ADS search results interface showing ADS libraries button

 It is possible to modify the name and description of the library you have created.
 To do this, simply navigate to the ADS Libraries page from the My Account drop down, at the top right of the web interface.
 Once there, you can select your library of interest, and press edit on the attribute you would like to modify.